calebyourison/raspberry_network_alarm/README.md

 ---
 ### Supervision

-You might want to supervise the program itself to ensure that it is performing period checks.
+You might want to supervise the program itself to ensure that it is performing periodic checks.
 [Uptime-Kuma](https://github.com/louislam/uptime-kuma) is a highly recommended monitoring system with a lot of great functionality.
 Once installed, you can create a "Push" device which accepts requests to a generated url.
 If you provide this url to the network alarm program under the variable `uptime_kuma_push_url`, it will send a heartbeat with every periodic internet check.